-Thus, it is awarded a score of 0 for partial compliance.
+Thus, it is awarded a score of +1 for full compliance.

-Germany: 0
+Germany: +1

-Germany has partially complied with the commitment on international taxation regarding base erosion and profit shifting (BEPS).
+Germany has fully complied with the commitment on international taxation regarding base erosion and profit shifting (BEPS).

 On 7 October 2019, the Ministry of Finance published Guidance Letters 2019/858190, 2019/0858465 and 2019/0858488 explaining the value-added tax (VAT) obligations for online marketplace facilitators.
-The Ministry of Finance reminds marketplace facilitators that they can be
+The Ministry of Finance reminds marketplace facilitators that they can be held liable under certain conditions for the unpaid VAT resulting from the delivery of items from entrepreneurs legally justified on the marketplace provided by them.